Fo76-Private-Server/Documentation/README.md

 * [Contributing](#contributing)

 # Project Status
 Not usable.
-Currently only connects to the UDP Server
+Currently only connects to the UDP Server and sends the first snapshot for debugging purposes

 # Requirements
 https://github.com/Fo76-Private-Server/WinHttpWrapper